Seplestr/Simple-Music-Player/README.md

 ---

 <p align="center">
-Made with ❤️ by music lovers, for music lovers
+Made with ❤️ by music lover, for music lovers
 </p>